-At St Philip's C of E Primary school staff and Governors acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+Norwood Primary acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.

 Cyberbullying

 Central to our School's anti-bullying policy is the principle that 'bullying is always unacceptable' and that 'all pupils have a right not to be bullied'.